stac-utils/stac-ecosystem/README.md

 editing and deleting), display stats on the whole network, and enable search of collections.
 With a stretch goal of supporting item level search.

-**GDAL/OGR support**: The leading geospatial library should have a good ability to read STAC and its assets.

 **Tooling to help create & maintain large catalogs**: Keeping a full, updating catalog can be challenging.
 We want to be sure there's tools to help users publish their data and keep it up to date.
 [Cirrus](https://github.com/cirrus-geo/cirrus) is the main tool, and it should be super solid.